ivancizik/python_csv_xl/README.md

 # CSV to Excel

-Sample script that finds *.csv files in specified folder and converts them to .xlsx files.
+Sample Python script that finds *.csv files in specified folder and converts them to .xlsx files.
 Script is using openpyxl.

 By default script is using following parameters: